railwayapp/docs/src/docs/develop/services.md

 ## Monorepos

-To deploy a monorepo on Railway, just create multiple services from the single GitHub monorepo.
-Add a service, choose the GitHub repo, then select the appropriate directory from the same repo as a different deployment target.
-You can deploy a monorepo within a project even if it's already deployed.
-This is useful when you have a monorepo with multiple services.
-Change the directory that Railway hosts from within the service settings page.
+To deploy a monorepo on Railway, just create an empty service for each service or app in the monorepo, set the appropriate root directory for each service, and then connect your repository to all the created services.

 ## Horizontal Scaling with Replicas